eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> In questions, any is often used to inquire if there is at least one of something.

+-> Is that ok for you? is used to ask if someone agrees with or accepts a suggestion or situation.

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Meals